fredfeng/CS190-blockchain/final/README.md

 - Which track did you pick?
 - What's the name of the application that you plan to build?
 - A brief introduction and overview of the system.
-- Draw a figure to describe the overall framework or workflow of your application, which can include (but not restricted to): key components/classes and data structures, inputs/outputs
+- Draw a figure with detailed description (in text) about the overall framework or workflow of your application, which should include (but not restricted to): key components/classes and data structures, inputs/outputs.
 - A brief discussion about potential security issues and your key designs to prevent them.
 - The application development timeline and distribution of work between team members.
 - Any other discussions that you think make your application different than other's.